topptech/AVRLoader/README.md

 Requires the pyserial Python module.

 This code is implemented as bootloader mode only and tested with Python 2.7
 on Ubuntu 12.04.
-Not tested on the Windows OS.
+Not tested on Windows or Mac OS.